 Carter says the issue is not money, but priorities.
 “It’s so easy to come up with an excuse—we are too big, or too small, or too space-constrained.
 That will become more difficult in the very near future.”

-But Patagonia does offers a template for what benefits look like when you think about what people need, versus what you need to do to stay competitive.
+But Patagonia does offer a template for what benefits look like when you think about what people need, versus what you need to do to stay competitive.
 According to Carter, in its early days, Yvon Chouinard decided that the company should make decisions as if it was going to be in business for 100 years, and everyone in it would be employed for their whole career.
 There are now a handful of employees who came through the child care system, and even one grandchild.

 A little help here

 The child care center is not just about care, but about Patagonia’s philosophy of life.
 Kids learn to compost, they spend a lot of time outside—and they’re challenged to figure things out, to take responsibility.